-You must provide Cannon County with one month's written notice of your intent to take the Veterans Day holiday.
-Cannon County will not retaliate against an employee who requests or takes leave in accordance with this policy.
+You must provide the Cannon County with one month's written notice of your intent to take the Veterans Day holiday.
+Cannon County will not retaliate against an employee who request or take leave in accordance with this policy.

 7.10 Time Off (Vacation)